 We use closed cell spray foam insulation in all our tiny homes on wheels.
 We feel it is the best insulation available for them.
 It delivers R13 in the walls and R19 in the ceiling.
 Testing conducted by the National Association of Home Builders (NAHB) Research Center shows spray-applied polyurethane foam insulation between wood stud wall panels increased rack and shear strength two to three times compared with standard stick-built components with fiberglass insulation when sprayed onto oriented strandboard (OSB).
 This makes the home very strong and easy to heat and cool.

-We have several options for heating and cooling.
-Our standard unit is a through the wall unit with AC and heat pump.
-We also offer ductless mini split systems, and gas wall heaters.
+Our standard heating and cooling unit is a ductless mini split AC and heat pump.
+We also offer gas wall heaters/fireplaces.

 Our homes come with standard RV style hookups.
 A 3″ sewer drain that can be hooked up to a tank, septic, or sewer system, a garden hose style water hookup is used for water, and 50 amp RV style plug for power.
 If you are in extremely cold climates we can adapt the water hookups for frost protection.

-A tiny house on wheels weighs around 10,500 lbs. for a standard 24′ home .
-The larger gooseneck homes can weigh as much as 16,000 lbs. and a 18′ bumper pull could be as low as 7,000 lbs.
+A tiny house on wheels weighs around 10,500 lbs. for a standard 24′ home.
+The larger gooseneck homes can weigh as much as 20,000 lbs. and a 16′ bumper pull could be as low as 7,000 lbs.
 Features and appliances can affect any of these numbers.

 Yes.
 The tiny houses on wheels are under the width and height restrictions of the DOT and you are not required to have any special licenses or permits to move them.
 You will however need a 1 ton or larger pickup.
 We do not recommend a smaller tuck to pull them.